 The printing press where ten-year-old Charles Jr. worked had no safety guards.
 “You had to damn well get your hands out of the way… I succeeded in keeping all my fingers, which was learning something,” Charles said of the experience.

-In 1922, Charles Sr. passed away, succumbing to the gunshot wounds from nine years prior.
+In 1922, Charles Sr. died, succumbing to the gunshot wounds from nine years prior.
 Charles was fifteen—the same age as his father when he became a soldier in the Civil War.
-It was at this time that Charles Jr. would need to be more than just a high school student; he would also need to be the man of the house.
+At this time, Charles Jr. would need to be more than just a high school student; he would also need to be the man of the house.

 Charles Jr.’s mother, Marie Adele Celine Lambert, was thirty years younger than Charles Sr. She was often described as a beautiful yet strong woman, and with the passing of her husband, she would need to be.
 From then on, Charles Jr. was raised by his mother, sister, and two aunts.
 He went to work at Laclede Steel Company to provide for his family, laboring at a wage of 40 cents an hour from 6 in the morning until 6 in the evening during summers and on weekends during the school year; however, it was his mother who held the family together.
 “I lived in a family where the women were very strong…as in many French families.”
 Charles noted, “I am used to having strong women around.”